-North of the old mining town of Silver City are the Gila cliff dwellings: 42 rooms in six caves, built into the cliff face by the Mongol Native Americans round the year 1300.
+North of the old mining town of Silver City is the Gila cliff dwellings: 42 rooms in six caves, built into the cliff face by the Mongol Native Americans around the year 1300.
 Tourists can learn more about the Mongol culture and therefore the region’s explanation at the museum within the visitor center.
 Among the park’s geological features are numerous natural caves, also as hot springs, a number of which may be reached by trail from the visitor center.
-Tours of the cliff dwellings are available, although visitors should note that the tours start at the cliff dwellings themselves, and it takes a few half hour to steer up to them from the trailhead.
+Tours of the cliff dwellings are available, although visitors should note that the tours start at the cliff dwellings themselves, and it takes a few half-hours to steer up to them from the trailhead.

 9 Tao’s Ski Valley

 Northeast of Tao’s, within the Sanger de Crista Mountains, at 8,900 to 12,500 feet, is that the magically beautiful and excellently equipped winter sports region of the Tao’s Ski Valley.
 In recent years, the resort has come under new ownership and undergone considerable upgrades.
 This hill has always been referred to as a skiers’ hill, with outstanding intermediate and advanced terrain. half the paths are for experts.